streamlit/docs/content/streamlit-cloud/enterprise/security-model.md

 ### Data Hosting

 Our physical infrastructure is hosted and managed within Google Cloud Platform (GCP) using their secure data centers.
 Streamlit leverages many of the platform's built-in security, privacy, and redundancy features.
 GCP continually monitors its data centers for risk and undergoes assessments to ensure compliance with industry standards.
-GCP's data centers have numerous accreditations, including `ISO-27001`, `SOC 1` and `SOC 2`.
+GCP's data centers have numerous accreditations, including ISO-27001, SOC 1 and SOC 2.

 ### Virtual Private Cloud

-All of our servers are within a `virtual private cloud (VPC)` with firewalls and `network access control lists (ACLs)` to allow external access to a select few API endpoints; all other internal services are only accessible within the VPC.
+All of our servers are within a virtual private cloud (VPC) with firewalls and network access control lists (ACLs) to allow external access to a select few API endpoints; all other internal services are only accessible within the VPC.

 ### Encryption

 All Streamlit apps are served entirely over HTTPS.
-All data sent to or from Streamlit over the public internet is encrypted in transit using `256-bit encryption`.
-Our API and application endpoints are `TLS only (v1.2)`.
-We use only strong cipher suites and `HTTP Secure Transport Security (HSTS)` to ensure browsers interact with Streamlit apps over HTTPS.
-We also encrypt data at rest using `AES-256`.
+All data sent to or from Streamlit over the public internet is encrypted in transit using 256-bit encryption.
+Our API and application endpoints are TLS only (v1.2).
+We use only strong cipher suites and HTTP Secure Transport Security (HSTS) to ensure browsers interact with Streamlit apps over HTTPS.
+We also encrypt data at rest using AES-256.

 ### Permissions and Authentication

 Access to customer data is limited to authorized employees who require it for their job.
 We run a zero-trust corporate network so there are no corporate resources or additional privileges gained from being on Streamlit's internal network.
-We utilize `single sign-on`, `2-factor authentication (2FA)`, and enforce strong password policies to ensure access to all cloud-related services are protected.
+We utilize single sign-on, 2-factor authentication (2FA), and enforce strong password policies to ensure access to all cloud-related services are protected.

 ### Incident Response